Digraph Coloring and Distance to Acyclicity: Bounded Feedback Vertex Set

 In this section we study the complexity of the problem parameterized by the size of the feedback vertex set of a digraph.
 Throughout we will assume that a feedback vertex set is given to us; if not we can use known FPT algorithms to find the smallest such set \cite{ChenLLOR08}.

-Our main result in this section is that $k$-\textsc{Digraph Coloring} is NP-hard for graphs of DFVS $k$.
-We begin with an easy observation showing that this result will be best possible.
+As we are mentioned already, a digraph of DFVS $k-1$ can be always colored with $k$ colors.
+Our main result in this section is that $k$-\textsc{Digraph Coloring} is NP-hard for digraphs of DFVS $k$.
+Observe that Remark~\ref{remark:dfvs:k-1:k:colorable} indicates that this result will be best possible.